mcguinlu/seanad/README.md

-This expectation is largely true for the majority of Senators but is not applicable to our outliers of interest (denoted in red and with labels in the plot above).
-David Norris and Denis O’Donovan attended far fewer voting days versus the number of days on which they claimed attendance.
-This indicates that the finding from the initial barchart - that these two Senators attended very few votes - is not due to their absence from the Seanad.
+### Days with evidence of attendance vs days claimed as attended

-So, David Norris and Denis O’Donovan are not voting on many of the days they are supposedly present in the Seanad.
+So, some Senators are not voting on many of the days they are supposedly present in the Seanad.
 But political life is complicated - they may have been present on the voting day, but due to bad luck, have consistently missed the actual votes.

-**Days with evidence of attendance vs days claimed as attended**

 To examine this, my next step was to try and work out whether there was any record of Senators being present in the Seanad on days where they